 In this article:

 When you're in the market for a mortgage, you may assume you need a conventional loan since it's the traditional option almost all lenders offer.
-But if your credit isn't in tip-top shape or you have minimal cash savings, you might not get approved.
+But if your credit isn't in tip-top shape or you have minimal cash savings to buy a home, you might not get approved.

 Enter FHA loans, a type of mortgage geared to homebuyers who may have difficulty qualifying for a conventional loan.
 This government-insured loan has more relaxed borrowing criteria that makes it easier to qualify for than a conventional loan.

 How FHA Loans Work